Baravik/DecisionHelperApp/README.md

 Files in this layer:
 - **Data Models**:
-  - `Quiz.java`: Represents a quiz with metadata such as title, description, category.
+  - `Quiz.java`: Represents a quiz with metadata such as title, description, category, and visibility settings.
-  - `Question.java`: Represents quiz questions, supporting multiple choice and yes/no types.
+  - `Question.java`: Represents quiz questions, supporting multiple choice and yes/no types with weighted answers.
-  - `User.java`: Represents a user with authentication and profile information.
+  - `User.java`: Represents a user with authentication data, profile information, and preferences.
-  - `QuizQuestions.java`: Manages relationships between quizzes and their questions.
+  - `QuizQuestions.java`: Manages relationships between quizzes and their questions including ordering.
-  - `QuizUser.java`: Tracks user interactions with quizzes including completion status.
+  - `QuizUser.java`: Tracks user interactions with quizzes including completion status, responses, and results.
-  - `Scores.java`: Stores score ranges and their interpretations.
+  - `Scores.java`: Stores score ranges, interpretations, and feedback for results analysis.
-  - `Answer.java`: Represents answer options with associated percentages.
+  - `Answer.java`: Represents answer options with associated percentages and position-based weighting.

 - **Data Access**:
-  - `DatabaseHelper.java`: Manages SQLite database operations for offline functionality.
+  - `DatabaseHelper.java`: Manages SQLite database operations for offline functionality with predefined tables for all entities.
-  - Various DAO classes: Implement Firebase Firestore operations for each entity type.
+  - Various DAO classes: Implement Firebase Firestore operations with callback interfaces for asynchronous data handling:
-    - `QuizDAO.java`, `QuestionDAO.java`, `UserDAO.java`, `ScoresDAO.java`
-    - `QuizUserDAO.java`, `QuizQuestionsDAO.java`
+    - `QuestionDAO.java`: Manages CRUD operations for questions with batch updating capabilities
+    - `QuizDAO.java`: Handles quiz creation, retrieval, and management
+    - `UserDAO.java`: Manages user profiles and authentication state
+    - `ScoresDAO.java`: Processes and stores quiz result data
+    - `QuizUserDAO.java`: Tracks relationships between users and quizzes
+    - `QuizQuestionsDAO.java`: Manages question collections within quizzes

 - **Repository**:
-  - `DecisionRepository.java`: Centralizes data operations and abstracts data sources from the rest of the app.
+  - `DecisionRepository.java`: Centralizes data operations and abstracts data sources from the rest of the app:
+    - Initializes and orchestrates all DAO instances
+    - Provides a unified API for ViewModels to access data
+    - Implements callback handling for asynchronous Firebase operations
+    - Manages data consistency across different collections

 ### **View**
 The **View** layer handles UI rendering and user interaction.